Jaime-prog/PlagiarismHunter/README.md

-# PlagiarismHunter
+# PlagiarismHunter (tool for plagiarism detector)

-repository featuring a tool for detecting plagiarism utilizing advanced algorithms and machine learning models to ensure accurate analysis
+About the dataset